matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **IAM predefined roles apply to a particular GCP service in a project**

-- **can do what** - on Compute Engine resources in this project, or folder, or org.
+- **can do what**: On Compute Engine resources in this project, or folder, or org.

 **IAM predefined roles offer more find-grained permissions on particular services**